unibas-gravis/scalismo-microsite/docs/mdocs/tutorials/tutorial9.md

 ---
 id: tutorial9
-title: Shape completion using Gaussian process regression
+title: Shape completion using GP regression
 ---

 In this tutorial we will show how GP regression can be used to predict missing parts of a shape.